Karthik-1221/DMVC-Framework-Notes/README.md

 ## Working with Databases

-DMVCFramework includes MVCActiveRecord, an ORM that supports CRUD operations and works with several databases including PostgreSQL, MySQL, MariaDB, Firebird, InterBase, SQLite, and Microsoft SQL Server.[2]
-The framework also supports named queries, connection pooling, transaction management, and repository-style patterns for cleaner data access.[1][2]
+DMVCFramework includes MVCActiveRecord, which provides ORM support for CRUD operations and works with multiple relational databases such as PostgreSQL, MySQL, MariaDB, Firebird, InterBase, SQLite, and SQL Server.[2]
+This matches the Object-Relational Mapping topic in your document and is one of the most important practical parts of DMVC backend development.[3][2]

 ### Example entity